TWO OPTIONS TO CHOOSE FROM:

 - Disaster Preparedness and Management

 - Occupational Safety and Health

 - Social Worker

 Maryland State Board of Nursing allows our students to become certified based on clinical hours and a written exam.
 Certification by state agencies assures parents and students that the skills we teach are relevant and important in today's job market.
 A program's certifications must be renewed usually every three years through an onsite evaluation of the program.

-PROFESSIONAL ADVISORY COUNSEL By Federal and state regulations each program has a group of local business and educational institutions that periodically meets to discuss the programs curriculum and resources to make sure current trends in technology and skills are being taught so that students are prepared for the ever changing career requirements for that industry. (more)
+Program Advisory Committee By federal and state regulations, each program has a group of local business and educational institutions that periodically meets to discuss the program's curriculum and resources to make sure current trends in technology and skills are being taught so that students are prepared for the ever changing career requirements for that industry. (more)